 Roasted Cauliflower Tacos With Cilantro Pesto

 Why We Love It: Mexican night happens about once a week at my house, and just because we are wanting to be healthy doesn’t mean we have to skip it.
 These cauliflower tacos are the perfect way to use up your extra vegetables, too.
-Compliment them with some of this Green Pea Guacamole, and your Mexican night is officially healthified.
+Complement them with some Green Pea Guacamole and your Mexican night is officially healthified.

 Autumn Grain Bowl With Quick Pickled Vegetables

-Hero Ingredient: The fact that I could eat an entire jar of these quick pickles says it all.
+Hero Ingredient: The fact that I could eat an entire jar of these quick pickled veggies says it all.

 Savory Cottage Cheese Bowls

-Why We Love It: Full disclosure: This recipe does not adhere to the ‘90s low-carb cottage cheese craze.
-Instead, it leans on the protein-packed, mild, and creamy cheese to lend a little rich and luxurious texture to all the other components of your bowl.
+Why We Love It: Full disclosure: This recipe does not adhere to the 90s low-carb cottage cheese craze.
+Instead, it leans on the protein-packed, mild, and creamy cheese to lend a rich texture to your bowl’s other components.
 When it comes time to customize your edible creation, dream big folks.
 You can choose to center it around a color (green!) and add avocado, cucumber, broccolini, and asparagus for the freshest-looking bowl you ever did build.

 Hero Ingredient: Because these bowls stray from the strict definition of a recipe, you can mix and match ingredients as your heart desires.
-Suruchi Avasthi, the recipe’s creator, recommends kimchi and fried egg combo—and boy oh boy, does the kimchi bring
+Suruchi Avasthi, the recipe’s creator, recommends combining kimchi with a fried egg—and boy oh boy, does it deliver.

 Pita Tostadas With Butternut Squash, Black Beans, & Avocado